Radical Bakers Gathering, 13-16th June 2019, Crabapple Community, Berrington, Shrewsbury, Shropshire, SY5 6HA, UK. Tickets on sale here.

 There is a taxi rank just outside Shrewsbury train station with accessible taxis but it is MUCH cheaper to book a cab from a local company like Comet Cabs 01743 344444, or Vincent Cabs 01743 367777.
 Vincents also have a booking office just across the road from the station.
 With 3+ people, a cab should work out as cheap as the bus.

-There is an accessible camping area close to a toilet and facilities to charge mobility aids.
+There is an accessible camping area close to a toilet and facilities to charge mobility and breathing aids.
 Please email us if we can support your attendance in any way.

 Weekend ticket holders are welcome to sell grown, hand made (by you), second hand and up-cycled goods in our Saturday lunchtime market and car-booty.
 Sorry, no imported goods.
 You must supply your own table or you are welcome to fly-pitch.
 There is also our Preserving and Fermenting corner where you can bring your produce to sell or swap.